March 31, 2020

 Better business process transparency

 Every manager wants to keep the team engaged, hardworking, and synchronized to reach their goals and meet their deadlines.
 With user monitoring solutions, managers can quickly detect when an employee is having difficulties with a task and can do something about it.
-Employee monitoring solutions are also extremely useful when tracking the progress of freelancers and remote workers.
+Such solutions are also extremely useful when monitoring remote desktop sessions to track the progress of freelancers and remote workers.

 Although employee monitoring is beneficial both for businesses and staff, it also has several drawbacks.
 Here are three major shortcomings and ways to smooth the waters: